approov/quickstart-flutter-httpclient/README.md

 This quickstart is written specifically for Android and iOS apps that are implemented using [`Flutter`](https://flutter.dev/) and the [`HTTP Client`](https://pub.dev/documentation/http/latest/http/Client-class.html), the [`Dart IO HttpClient`](https://api.dart.dev/stable/2.16.2/dart-io/HttpClient-class.html) or [`Dio`](https://pub.dev/packages/dio).
 If this is not your situation then please check if there is a more relevant quickstart guide available.

-This quickstart provides the basic steps for integrating Approov into your app.
-A more detailed step-by-step guide using a [Shapes App Example](https://github.com/approov/quickstart-flutter-httpclient/blob/master/SHAPES-EXAMPLE.md) is also available.
+This page provides all the steps for integrating Approov into your app.
+Additionally, a step-by-step tutorial guide using our [Shapes App Example](https://github.com/approov/quickstart-flutter-httpclient/blob/master/SHAPES-EXAMPLE.md) is also available.

 To follow this guide you should have received an onboarding email for a trial or paid Approov account.